Premier League Player of the Month

 Sergio Agüero, Harry Kane, and Mohamed Salah have been Player of the Month the most with seven awards each.
 Nine players have won the award in consecutive months: Robbie Fowler, Dennis Bergkamp, Cristiano Ronaldo, Harry Kane, Jamie Vardy, Mohamed Salah, Bruno Fernandes, İlkay Gündoğan, and Marcus Rashford.
 Only Mohamed Salah and Marcus Rashford have won the award three times in a single season.
 Fernandes is the first player to win four awards in one calendar year.
 Nineteen individuals have won two awards in a season: Robbie Fowler, Dennis Bergkamp, Ruud van Nistelrooy, Thierry Henry, Wayne Rooney, Ryan Giggs, Cristiano Ronaldo, Ashley Young, Peter Odemwingie, Robin van Persie, Daniel Sturridge, Luis Suárez, Harry Kane, Jamie Vardy, Sergio Agüero, Son Heung-min, Bruno Fernandes, Erling Haaland, and Mohamed Salah.
 Robbie Keane has won the award while playing for three clubs, while twelve players have won the award playing for two clubs: Alan Shearer, Dion Dublin, David Ginola, Dwight Yorke, Tim Flowers, Teddy Sheringham, Danny Murphy, Andrew Johnson, Nicolas Anelka, Dimitar Berbatov, Scott Parker and Robin van Persie.

 The award has been shared on six occasions: by Blackburn Rovers's Alan Shearer and Chris Sutton in November 1994, Liverpool's Robbie Fowler and Stan Collymore in January 1996, Southampton's Kevin Davies and Manchester United's Andy Cole in November 1997, Arsenal's Dennis Bergkamp and Edu in February 2004, Tottenham Hotspur's Dimitar Berbatov and Robbie Keane in April 2007 and Liverpool's Steven Gerrard and Luis Suárez in April 2014.
-More than four in ten of the Player of the Month awards have gone to English players, and almost a quarter of foreign winners have been French or Dutch.
-Michail Antonio became the first player to win the award with different nationalities, winning in July 2020 as an Englishman and in August 2021 as a Jamaican.
+More than four in ten of the Player of the Month awards have gone to English players, and about a fifth of foreign winners have been French or Dutch.
 Manchester United have had more Player of the Month awards than any other club.

-As of October 2025, the latest winner is Manchester United forward Bryan Mbeumo.
+As of August 2026, the latest winner is Chelsea forward João Pedro.